Hustlenut/linux-workspace/README.md

 - Docker

 ## Purpose
-This setup provides an isolated environment, designed for easy availability and quick teardown on a per-project basis.
-It serves as a temporary extension of the tools available on the (host) operating system.
+This setup offers an isolated, easily deployable, and quickly removable environment for each project.
+It extends the host system's tools temporarily, using the current host user's credentials to create an equivalent user within the container.

 ## Content
 This is a workspace suite in the command line, containing the following setup: